Fuel price protests planned for Friday

 The convoy is expected to leave the motorway and stop “for a period of time” before completing the same route in reverse, arriving back in Bridgwater “in the early afternoon”, police said.

-A second group of protesters are planning to drive slowly to the Shell petrol station in Bristol Road, Gloucester.
+A second group of protesters is planning to drive slowly to the Shell petrol station in Bristol Road, Bridgwater.

 “They are expected to block the forecourt during the morning,” according to police.